Digital-Peak/DPFields/README.md

-DPFields
+EDPFields
 =============
 This is the official DPFields Github repository.
 DPFields is a Joomla extension suite which adds custom fields for Articles, Users, Categories, Modules, DPCalendar events or DPCases cases.
-But it's main purpose is to serve Joomla extension developers a custom fields feature with minimal code changes.
+But it's main purpose is to provide Joomla extension developers a custom fields feature with minimal code changes.

-PREREQUISITS
+PREREQUISITES
 ------------
 - Joomla 3.4 and above
 - mysql >= 5.0.0